marijnh/Eloquent-JavaScript/04_data.md

 computer over the network, you have to somehow convert these tangles of memory addresses to a description that can be stored or sent.
-You _could_ send over your entire computer memory along with the address of the value you're interested in, I suppose, but that doesn't sound like a good approach.
+You _could_ send over your entire computer memory along with the address of the value you're interested in, I suppose, but that doesn't seem like the best approach.

 {{indexsee "JavaScript Object Notation", JSON}}

 {{index serialization, "World Wide Web"}}

 What we can do is _serialize_ the data.
 That means it is converted into a flat description.
-A popular format is called _((JSON))_ (pronounced "Jason"), which stands for JavaScript Object Notation.
+A popular serialization format is called _((JSON))_ (pronounced "Jason"), which stands for JavaScript Object Notation.
 It is widely used as a data storage and communication format on the Web, even in languages other than JavaScript.

 {{index array, object, [quoting, "in JSON"], comment}}